 THE best way to up your game is to prep for whatever you think will be thrown your way.
 Think outside the box and spend some time on it.
 Think about what everyone is bringing to the table.

-To learn more about overcoming bias, detaching from the outcome of a negotiation, and the right mindset to have—listen to episode 151 of the Negotiations Ninja podcast.
+To learn more about the types of bias, overcoming bias, detaching from the outcome of a negotiation, and the right mindset to have—listen to episode 151 of the Negotiations Ninja podcast.
 Dan Lappin brings his A-game with his expert sales negotiation advice.